EU says Britain's euro clearing extension will be its last

 LONDON, Feb 8 (Reuters) - The European Union agreed on Tuesday to prolong until June 30, 2025 permission for Britain's clearing houses to continue serving customers in the bloc, with officials saying it would be the final extension.

-Clearing has become a Brexit battle ground between Britain and the EU as the bloc seeks oversight of euro-denominated trades.
+Clearing has become a Brexit battle ground between Britain and the EU as the bloc seeks controlover euro-denominated trades by market participants in the bloc.

 Mairead McGuinness, financial services chief at the executive European Commission, said she will also propose measures to reduce "our excessive dependence" on major clearers based outside the bloc and to improve the attractiveness of EU-based clearers while enhancing their supervision.

-The EU was forced to extend clearing permission for LCH and two other clearers in London, ICE and LME Clear, after failing to persuade banks and their customers to shift the activity from London to Deutsche Boerse's Eurex in Frankfurt.
+The EU was forced to extend clearing permission for LCH and two other clearers in London, ICE and LME Clear, after failing to persuade banks and their customers to shift the activity from London to Deutsche Boerse's Eurex in Frankfurt fast enough.

-EU officials believe three years will be long enough to shift enough business without the need for a further extension.
+An abrupt end to cross-border clearing would have disrupted markets, but EU officials believe three years will be long enough to shift enough business without needing a further extension.

 "It's clearly the end of the road, there will be no extension after those three years," an EU official said.

-The EU's consultation paper is asking for views on possible "negative and positive" incentives, such as forcing EU market participants to open and use a clearing account with the clearer in the bloc.
+The EU's 46-page consultation paper is asking for views on possible "negative and positive" incentives, such as forcing EU market participants to open and use a clearing account with the clearer in the bloc, and imposing targets on customers to cut their use of specific UK clearers.

-Capital charges could also be used to encourage a shift in clearing across the Channel, along with forcing more private and public entities in the EU to clear their trades, an EU official said.
+Incentives could include hiking capital charges on EU banks exposures to UK clearers to encourage a shift in clearing across the Channel, along with forcing more private and public entities like asset managers and pension funds in the EU to clear their trades, an EU official said.

+The range of products that must be cleared could also be broadened.

 The four-week consultation period will be followed by a "communication" setting out the way forward, with a legislative proposal in the third quarter.